 Eggs contain high levels of calcium.
 This is an important nutrient for plants, especially vegetables and fruits.
 Eggs will leach the calcium into the soil for root uptake during composting, which can conquer such problems as blossom end rot.
 However, excess nitrogen and low pH will tie up calcium in soil, preventing uptake.

-Using eggs as a fertilizer imparts calcium but it is not useful if the plant can’t access the nutrient.
+Using eggs as a fertilizer imparts calcium but it isn’t useful if the plant can’t access the nutrient.
 Always check your soil pH before planting a new garden and minimize the amount of nitrogen you introduce to soil after buds start to form.

 Potential Downsides to Raw Egg Fertilizer

-Whole eggs as plant fertilizer are not the quickest way for your plants to get calcium because they will take a while to break down.
+Whole eggs as plant fertilizer aren’t the quickest way for your plants to get calcium because they take a while to break down.
 A better source is just from the shells, which are the main concentration of the nutrient.
 Use the eggs and save the shells for a quicker, less smelly way to keep your veggies from dropping blossoms.